Breaking the Cycle: Bullying Prevention & Recovery in Pennsylvania Schools, Workplaces & Online (2026)

 ✔ Stalking through anonymous or fake accounts

-🎯 2025 Insight: Therapists are seeing “digital trauma fatigue,” where constant online criticism heightens anxiety, sleep problems, and self-doubt.
+🎯 Clinical Insight: Therapists are seeing “digital trauma fatigue,” where constant online criticism heightens anxiety, sleep problems, and self-doubt.
 Schools and parents are responding by introducing digital empathy workshops and teaching emotional boundaries for online interactions.
+In Allegheny County, therapists report that cyberbullying concerns often peak during winter months, when students spend more time online after school and supervision is reduced.

 🧠 How Bullying Impacts Mental Health